Daylit boardroom with clustered evidence synthesis display

 If your project is reporting-heavy, this matters.
 Related reading: Report Writing Workflows: From Evidence to Recommendations.

-4. Evidence structure and retrieval
+4. evidence structure and retrieval

 In some projects, the synthesis is only half the job.
 The team also needs a better way to find, compare, and reuse what has already been coded or reviewed.